chungers/infrakit/docs/content/index.md

 ## What to know before installing

 When setting up Docker for AWS or Azure, you'll be prompted to select manager and worker counts and instance sizes.
-If you're testing, 1 manager and `t2.micro` instances is fine.
+If you're testing, 1 manager and `small` instances are fine.
 Both worker count and worker and manager instance size can be changed later, but manager count should not be modified.

 When choosing manager count, consider the level of durability you need: